-Getting the festival started this year is The Peaky Blinders who were formed during a drunken evening early 2015 with the aim to put a band together for a small festival.
+Getting the festival started in 2019 was The Peaky Blinders who were formed during a drunken evening early 2015 with the aim to put a band together for a small festival.
 They set out to learn three songs, three turned into ten, and they played to their first live audience in August 2015.
 The ten songs have gone onto forty plus and the rest is history!

 The Peaky’s have been out and about playing lots of local venues and we are very excited to welcome them to headline our Friday night session.